Milind018/Redshift-Classifier/docs/source/Using_XRC.md

 1. First, the user has to select if they want to use the M-estimator or not to remove the outliers.

-   a) If selected `No`, outliers will not be removed.
+   a) If selected ``No``, outliers will not be removed.

-   b) If selected `Yes`, outliers will be removed.
+   b) If selected ``Yes``, outliers will be removed.
 Then, the user has to select the weight cutoff to remove the outliers.

-2. Then,
+2. Then, the user has to select if they want to impute the missing variables or not

 ```{eval-rst}
 :py:mod:`ggt.data.make_splits`